gre/bezier-easing/README.md

 The library is in `index.js`.

 Ensure any modication will:
 - keep validating the tests (run `npm test`)
-- not bring performance regression (compare with `node benchmark.js` – don't rely 100% on its precision but it still helps to notice big gaps)
+- not bring performance regression (compare with `npm run benchmark` – don't rely 100% on its precision but it still helps to notice big gaps)
 - Run the visual example: `npm run visual`